 Bake at 200C (400F) for approximately 22 mins

 1/2 tin treacle (molasses)

 Break eggs into a bowl, add sugar, mix with mixer till frothy, add treacle small cup milk mix again for a few minutes.

-Reduce temp again in the last 5 mins on the second side of topping.
-Should take 15 mins on the first side, 20 mins on the second side.
+Reduce temperature again in the last 5 mins on the second side of the topping.
+It should take 15 minutes on the first side and 20 minutes on the second side.

 Note: Treacle tins are 11 oz or 16 oz.
 A cup is 8 oz, and a small cup might be 6 oz.
 Not sure which is meant.
 You have to experiment!

 This recipe for sruthan is based on the one from the Facebook page of the Uibhist a Deas/South Uist Appreciation Society